 Even the most comprehensive, and the most spatially and methodically finely resolved European database of habitat types, "Natura 2000", lacks for many habitat types a consistent interpretation.
 Many habitat types are not clearly defined, definitions for different types sometimes overlap, some habitat types are too broad geographically and taxonomically, and others are too narrow, so that interpretations vary (DRACHENFELS 2001; EVANS 2006, 2010).
 Furthermore, the data is not collected in grids, but unsystematically, which will likely leave occurrences unrecorded.
-Both may weaken the relationship between habitat data and climate.
-Therefore it is unclear whether the occurrences of the Natura 2000 habitat types in the future climate analogues can be attributed to climate.
+Both may weaken the relationship between habitat types in the future climate analogues can be attributed to climate.
 There is the risk that the habitat data is too blurred and the data spatially too fragmentary to show a relation to climate.